 - Does your jurisdiction allow the registration of cannabis-derived products?

 Unlike some EU countries, Turkey has a rather strict drug policy including for cannabis/marijuana.
-All forms of cannabis, including its use for medical purposes, were strictly prohibited under Turkish law until 2016.
-Even now, the sale or growing of cannabis or even possessing cannabis for personal use are illegal and accepted as a crime under Turkish Criminal Law numbered 5237.
+All forms of cannabis, including its use for medical purposes, were strictly prohibited under the Turkish law until 2016.
+Even now, the sale or growing of cannabis or even possessing cannabis for personal use are illegal and accepted as a crime under Turkish Criminal Law numbered number 5237.
 In 2016, the Turkish government legalized the production of cannabis in 19 Turkish provinces only for medical and scientific purposes by adopting The Regulation on Growing and Control of Cannabis.
 The growing of cannabis is tightly controlled by the Ministry of Agriculture and Forestry.
 Those who wish to grow these plants should have a growing licence which is limited to only three years.

 In the meantime, the Turkish Medicines and Medical Devices Agency has published the list of pharmaceuticals which could be imported from abroad.
 The pharmaceutical, with the active ingredient “Tetrahydrocannabinol and cannabidiol”, is included in the list dated 12 February 2016.
 The reference code of pharmaceutical products belongs to the medication SATIREX.

 A Turkish patient can obtain these cannabis-based medications only by getting a red prescription from a doctor.
-However, it must be determined that the patient will receive treatment from the cannabis-derived medication which cannot be achieved by another conventional medication.
+However, it must be determined that the patient will receive a treatment from the cannabis-derived medication which cannot be achieved by another conventional medication.
 Moreover, these cannabis-derived products are imported from abroad for the specific use of the relevant patient.
 In summary, the importation of cannabis-derived medications depends on strict and specific conditions.